phoenix-rtos/phoenix-rtos-doc/ports/mbedtls.md

  - `DTLS renegotiation: legacy break handshake`

-There are also listed failing test cases not related strictly to problems with `mbedtls`:
+There are also failing test cases not related strictly to problems with `mbedtls`:

  - `net_poll beyond FD_SETSIZE` in `test_suite_net` - https://github.com/phoenix-rtos/phoenix-rtos-project/issues/408